Kawit revolt

 The Kawit revolt was a short skirmish in the beginning of the revolution in Cavite.
 Gen. Emilio Aguinaldo, The First President of the Philippines, led some 400 men to the town hall of Kawit, guarded by a few Guardia Civil there.
 A few days after the revolt, Aguinaldo marched to Imus to meet the enemy in one of the great battles of the revolution.

 Prelude

-After the outbreak of revolution in Manila, Aguinaldo was sent to Cavite Nuevo with a mission, Pretending to have been attacked by bandits at Kawit, he was requesting the governor of Cavite for more Civil Guards to fight off the rebels, however the governor did not give him men, saying that they were all in Manila.
-Aguinaldo persisted, asking for at least a hundred guns, again the governor said that they were all in Manila to fight the revolution there, acting frustrated, Aguinaldo left the governor's mansion and traveled to Kawit.
-Aguinaldo's plan was a success, He, along with other revolutionaries planned to strip the soldiers of their arms.
-At Kawit, there were only a few Guards and upon returning, he quickly recruited as many men as he could.
+After the outbreak of revolution in Manila, Aguinaldo, then Kawit mayor, was sent to Cavite City with a mission.
+Pretending to have been attacked by bandits at Kawit, he was requesting the governor of Cavite for more Civil Guards to fight off the rebels, however the governor did not give him men, saying that they were all in Manila.
+Aguinaldo persisted, asking for at least a hundred guns, again the governor said that they were all in Manila to fight the revolution there which began days earlier.
+Acting frustrated, Aguinaldo left the governor's mansion and traveled to Kawit.
+Aguinaldo's plan was a success.
+He, along with other revolutionaries planned to strip any Army personnel of their arms.
+At Kawit, there were only a few Civil Guardsmen and upon returning to the town hall, he quickly recruited as many men as he could for the revolutionary cause.